meliht/Mr.SIP/README.md

 NOT-1: <target_network_range> should be like 192.168.1.10-192.168.1.20
 NOT-2: <target_network> should be like 192.168.1.0
 NOT-3: You can specify the output by -i <output_file_name>.
 By default the output will be written to ip_list.txt file which is already exists in the repo.
 SIP-ENUM uses that file as an input.
+NOT-3: Default destionation port 5060, if not given.

 Scan output: